douglasdavis/ddavis.io/content/posts/eglot-python-ide.md

 The most vanilla setup for Eglot is just `M-x eglot` in a buffer editing a python file.
 This works wonderfully if the executable for the [Python Language Server](https://github.com/palantir/python-language-server) (`pyls`) is found.
 This works because Eglot defines a list of server programs by default.
-You can see this list with `M-: eglot-server-programs`
+See this list with `M-: eglot-server-programs`

 ## Project Editing {#project-editing}